Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 • Poor geographic matching to local snake species

-• Chronic shortages across Africa
+• Chronic shortages and inconsistent availability

 3.2 Diagnostics and Clinical Assessment